 La Floresta Mexico, on the east edge of Ajijic

 At the eastern edge of Ajijic village, La Floresta is a neighborhood of majestic trees and spacious homes, many of which were weekend houses for people from Guadalajara.
 Yet its charm was known much further abroad – even former president Gustavo Diaz Ordaz (1964-1970) had an estate in La Floresta.
+It is considered one of the most desirable areas to live in by expats comparing to other subdivisions with the Lake Chapala area.

 The Camino Real hotel on the Chapala Mexico lakeshore attracted city dwellers to relax in the peaceful ambience of La Floresta, and gave its name to one of the avenues there.
 Today named the Real de Chapala, it is one of the largest Ajijic hotels with 80 spacious rooms; its 5 individual suites each have small, private pools.
 The hotel’s pleasant gardens are the perfect spot for an icy drink and a sumptuous meal, enjoyed while listening to the musicians who serenade diners on weekends.